 Should you buy it?

 SATA SSD market is so large these days, there are tons of similar hard drives from many manufacturers and it may hard to decide which one is the most appropriate.
-The only way to consider if Kingston A400 is worth buying is comparing it with other drives.
-To do this properly we have made a chart that includes high-end Kingston HyperX Savage 240GB, main competitor – SanDisk SSD Plus 120GB and king of SATA SSD’s – Samsung 850 EVO 120GB.
+The only way to consider if Kingston A400 is worth buying is by comparing it with other drives.
+To do this properly we have made a chart that includes high-end Kingston HyperX Savage 240GB, main competitor – SanDisk SSD Plus 120GB, and the king of SATA SSD’s – Samsung 850 EVO 120GB.
 Here are the results:

 As you can see Kingston’s performance is quite average when compared with more expensive drives like Kingston HyperX Savage or Samsung 850 EVO.
 Not only these drives feature higher sequential read/write speeds but also random 4k.
 However, they do cost significantly more.
 The main competitor to Kingston is SanDisk SSD Plus which shows similar results.
 Kingston A400 has slightly more write speed and lower read speed than SanDisk.
-Pricing of these two is also quite similar.
+The cost of these two is also quite similar.

-In few words – Kingston A400 has an excellent price-performance ratio.
+In a few words – Kingston A400 has an excellent cost-performance ratio.
 It’s definitely not one of the fastest drives you can get on the market, however, it’s one of the cheapest ones.
 This drive is a great solution for a system that’s on a budget but wants to use SSD – HDD setup where SSD is used as an operating system and HDD as a mass storage drive.

 - Very low cost makes it great for budget builds